-Community land trusts work well in both rural and urban areas, but most small communities don’t have the resources necessary to operate and sustain a CLT organization.
+Community land trusts are an effective tool for preserving affordable homes in both rural and urban areas, but most small communities don’t have the resources necessary to operate and sustain a CLT organization.
 That’s where Trust Montana comes in.

 Community land trusts have been operating with great success in Missoula and Kalispell for years, and the idea of establishing CLTs to serve other parts of the state is not new.

 In 2010, the O.P. and W.E.
-Edwards Foundation awarded Neighborworks Montana a grant to study the feasibility of establishing a centrally-administered, statewide Montana CLT to serve rural areas outside the service areas of existing CLT organizations.
-The feasibility study was conducted by the North Missoula Community Development Corporation, the oldest CLT organization in the state, and revealed a high level of interest in, and need for, a statewide CLT.
+Edwards Foundation awarded NeighborWorks Montana a grant to study the feasibility of establishing a centrally-administered, statewide Montana CLT to serve rural areas outside the service areas of existing CLT organizations.
+The feasibility study was conducted by the North Missoula Community Development Corporation, the oldest CLT organization in the state, and revealed a high level of interest in, and need for, a statewide CLT that could provide long-term affordability stewardship for homes in smaller communities that don’t have the resources to have their own CLT organization.
 Trust Montana was founded in 2011.

 The Need for Attainable Housing in Montana